Crown-Commercial-Service/CMpDevEnvironment/docs/setup.md

 4. Run `terraform init` to install and configure the required providers.
 5. Run `terraform apply`.
 6. Enter `yes` when prompted.
-7. The example `ruby-pipeline` build pipe line will now be created.
+7. The build pipe line will now be created.
 This can take a while.

-8. Once build the the reulting images can be specified in an applications or APIs Terraform using the 'build_image' setting.
+This will result in a custom build image being built and stored in the AWS Elastic Container Registry (ECR).

+## Creating ‘Production Marketplace Application’ build pipeline ##

+This uses the Terraform scripts in `terraform/build/crown-marketplace-production`.

+It will create a build pipe line for the main Marketplace application built from the 'production' branch.

+The contents of the `main.tf` file may need to be reviewed if creating a pipeline for a branch other than `production`.

+1. Ensure the AWS access keys are configured as described previously.
+2. Ensure the GitHub token is stored in the parameter store.
+3. Ensure the command prompt is open in the `build/crown-marketplace-production` directory.
+4. Run `terraform init` to install and configure the required providers.
+5. Run `terraform apply`.
+6. Enter `yes` when prompted.
+7. The build pipe line will now be created.
+This can take a while.

+This will result in the application being built, tested and deployed to the Application cluster.

 # Appendix 1 - Diagrams #